amethyst/specs/README.md

     * its types are mostly not coupled, so you can easily write some part yourself and still use Specs
-    * `System`s may read from and write to components and resources, can depend on each other and you can use barriers to force several stages in system execution
+    * `System`s may read from and write to components and resources, can depend on each other, and you can use barriers to force several stages in system execution
 * high performance for real-world applications

 Minimum Rust version: 1.40